- Use Cases

 Dec 7 2017

 Today’s distributed world has moved beyond traditional, monolithic client-server systems and toward systems like NuoDB that are designed for agility and flexibility.
-Now, nine years since its initial conception and nearly five years after the release of our 1.0 product, NuoDB has matured into an enterprise-capable, elastic SQL database that our customers rely on as the data backbone for their cloud and next-gen applications.
+Now, nine years since its initial conception and nearly five years after the release of our 1.0 product, NuoDB has matured into an enterprise-capable, distributed SQL database that our customers rely on as the data backbone for their cloud and next-gen applications.

 The foresight of NuoDB’s founders is particularly impressive given that we now live in a world where cloud applications are table stakes and containerized applications are rapidly becoming top-of-mind for next-generation application strategies.